Configure bun test with bunfig.toml and command-line options.

 root

-The root option specifies a root directory for test discovery, overriding the default behavior of scanning from the project root.
+The root option sets the directory Bun scans for tests, instead of the project root.

 [test]